mediaexplorer74/RetriX/readme.md

-# RetriX v2.0.1.0 (v2.0-pre-pre-alpha; UWP edition)
+# RetriX v2.0.2a (pre-alpha; UWP edition; "RetriX Lite" codename)

-Planned as "RetriX Lite" project (1-2 cores... maybe, UWP+Android target, idk!).
+Planned as lite version of RetriX project (only "NES" core... and, maybe, Android target support... idk yet).
 Draft.
 Not for production.
-My Retrix "code archive".... no more, no less.
+My Retrix "code archive".... no more, no less!

-## About
+## About (a few words of author)

-RetriX is an emulator front end for UWP, on all the hardware platforms it supports: it serves the same purpose as RetroArch but is built from the ground up to integrate as well as possible with Windows.
+"RetriX is an emulator front end for UWP, on all the hardware platforms it supports: it serves the same purpose as RetroArch but is built from the ground up to integrate as well as possible with Windows.
 It can run on desktop, tablet, phone and Xbox One (in dev mode).
-Holographic, Mixed Reality and Continuum on phone should work too but haven't beed tested.
+Holographic, Mixed Reality and Continuum on phone should work too but haven't beed tested." - Alberto Fustinoni

 ## Notice
 *This is no longer maintained, purely uploaded and made public for those who are curious or wish to try fix any issues.
 Expect no (or minimal) future updates to this repo*.